 Our energy lawyers have been part of the evolving energy regulatory landscape for the past 50 years.
-The co-chair of McGuireWoods’ FERC practice played a pivotal role in the development of FERC’s “Penalty Guidelines.”
+McGuireWoods’ FERC practice includes a former FERC commissioner as well as a former FERC enforcement branch chief who played a pivotal role in the development of FERC’s “Penalty Guidelines.”
 These guidelines have a significant impact on compliance programs and enforcement for energy companies across the United States.
 Similarly, another senior member of our energy team literally wrote the book on compliance training as principal author of the Edison Electric Institute’s computer-based training program.
 Another has built a reputation on representing electric utilities and electric cooperatives with regard to legal and policy matters before FERC and U.S. courts of appeals.
 He has also provided counsel on cyber security compliance issues and works closely with our Data Privacy and Security practice.

 McGuireWoods’ Federal Energy Regulatory group focuses on five key areas:

 - Compliance in day-to-day energy-sector operations

 - Regional Transmission Organization (RTO) market design and participation

 - Identification of transactional issues (in mergers and acquisitions, for example) and related regulatory approvals

 - Regulatory and legislative policy